-Belly Breathing or Diaphragmatic Breathing
+Belly Breathing Or Diaphragmatic Breathing:

 Start by breathing in through your nose.
-Observe how your stomach fill up with the air.
+Observe how your stomach fills up with the air.
 Breathe out through your mouth at least 2-3 times as long as your inhale.
 Ensure to relax your neck and shoulders as you retrain your diaphragm to take on the work of easing to fill and empty your lungs.

-Practice Makes Perfect
+Practice Makes Perfect:

 Practising these exercises along with asthma medications, it will surely help in lowering the chances of developing asthma symptoms.
 In case you are feeling mild symptoms of asthma, relax for a while and start concentrating on your breathing.
 Do these exercises for about 5 to 10 minutes every day and in the long run, it could reduce the need for your medicines, as well as provide significant relief from asthma symptoms, regulating breathing activity and improving lung function.